mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Composable Glyphs that have no Components:** Opens a new Edit tab containing all glyphs that consist of paths, but could be composed according to Glyph Data.
 * **New Tab with Locked Components:** Opens a new tab containing all layers that contain locked components.
 * **New Tab with Orphaned Components:** Opens a new tab in the current font window containing all glyphs (of the current master) that have components that point to non-existent glyphs, i.e., no base glyphs.
-* **New Tab with Transformed Components:** Opens a new tab containing all compound glyphs that have mirrored, or rotated, or scaled components.
+* **New Tab with Transformed Components:** Opens a new tab containing all compound glyphs that have mirrored, shifted, rotated, or scaled components. *Needs Vanilla.*
 * **New Tab with Transformed Corner Components:** Opens a new Edit tab containing all glyphs with scaled corner components.
 * **New Tab with Unusual Compounds:** Open a new tab containing all compound glyphs that have an unusual component order or an unorthodox component structure.
 Useful for finding wrong component orders.
 * **Populate Backgrounds with Components:** Removes the specified component from all glyphs or all selected glyphs. *Needs Vanilla.*